Improving 3D Cellular Positioning Integrity with Bayesian RAIM: Bayesian RAIM Part I: Message Passing

 \section{Bayesian RAIM Part I: Message Passing}

-The linear Gaussian measurement model \eqref{eq:linearized-3D-model} allows a precise computation of the posterior probability distribution of $\boldsymbol{X}$, the random vector representing 3D position and clock bias, for each positioning epoch.
-This section details how the proposed Bayesian RAIM algorithm performs this computation through message passing along a factor graph.
+The linear Gaussian measurement model \eqref{eq:linearized-3D-model} allows a precise computation of the posterior probability distribution of $\boldsymbol{X}$, $p_{\boldsymbol{X}}^{\mathrm{pos}}(\mathbf{x})$, for each positioning epoch.
+This section describes the process for obtaining this distribution using message passing on a factor graph.
+The section concludes with several remarks, including a discussion of computational complexity and an explanation of why measurement exclusion is not recommended.